Leafwing-Studios/fop-rules/docs/character-options/species/slime.md

 ## Sticky Slime

-**Combat Glue:** Creatures have disadvantage on Athletics skill checks made to break free of your grapple using the Break Grapple minor action.
+**Combat Glue:** You have advantage on skill checks made to maintain your grapple.

 **Stuck to the Ground:** If you did not spend movement during your last turn, the effects of forced movement against you are halved.